bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 NVK: 00:39:30

-One thing I'd love to do is, I kind of wanted to do this with `CodeCard` before, which is you integrate the hardware device into your home alarm system.
+One thing I'd love to do is, I kind of wanted to do this with coldcard before, which is you integrate the hardware device into your home alarm system.
 And this is totally doable.
 It's just kind of cost and not yet interested in the complexity.
 But, and this could be wireless too, which poses other trade-offs, but let's say it's wired.